agazone2015/ServiceOnlineWeb/README.md

-# ServiceOnlineWeb is a web site that uses:
+# ServiceOnlineWeb is a web site that is using:
 AngularJS [ngRoute] , all data is pass from JSON file to the controller and displayed as response.data to http request.